MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 ### File modifications before comparison

-The two versions of the content shown in the change review window are modified in the following ways to make the comparison easier:
+Both versions of the content shown in the *Compare* window are modified in the following ways to make the comparison easier:

 - Data source and parameter rules are applied to the source item so that the data source you see is the one that's deployed.
 - Some fields that don't indicate differences (for example, timestamps and role membership) are removed from both items.